Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

+The above result is derived via a rigorous argument once the setup is accepted.
+However, the above setup does not take conservation laws into account.
+Recently, the effect of conservation laws on this problem has been actively studied, and it has been shown that the energy conservation delays the speed of escape of information from a black hole \cite{Yoshida-soft,JLiu,Nakata,TS}.

-Our result \eqref{SIQ-Cini} allows us to overcome both of the above two problems.
-To be concrete, we can derive a lower bound on how many classical bits in Alice's diary will be lost as a corollary of \eqref{SIQ-Cini}.
-For this purpose, let us introduce the error using the Hamming distance.
-We first introduce a classical $m$-bit string $\vec{a}:=(a_1,...,a_m)$.
-Here each $a_j$ takes values 0 or 1.
-To encode the classical string $\vec{a}$, we prepare the diary $A$ as a composite system of $m$ subsystems $A=A_1...A_m$, where each $A_j$ consists of $n$ qubits.
+Our result \eqref{SIQ-Cini} brings a development to the above issue.
+The highlight of our contribution is a universal lower bound on how many classical bits in Alice's diary will be unreadable under conservation laws (For details of background, see the Supplementary Materials \ref{SIsecBH}).
+As a setup, we introduce a classical $m$-bit string $\HT{\vect{a}}:=(a_1,...,a_m)$.
+Here, each $a_j$ takes values 0 or 1 (\HT{Fig.} \ref{HPmodel_classical_main}).
+To encode the classical string $\HT{\vect{a}}$, we prepare the diary $A$ as a composite system of $m$ subsystems $A=A_1...A_m$, where each $A_j$ consists of $n$ qubits.
 Namely, $k=mn$ holds.
 We also prepare two pure states $\ket{\psi^{(A_j)}_{a_j}}$ ($a_j=0,1$) on each subsystem $A_j$ which are orthogonal to each other.
-Using the pure states, we encode the string $\vec{a}$ into a pure state $\ket{\psi_{\vec{a}}}:=\otimes^{m}_{j=1}\ket{\psi^{(A_j)}_{a_j}}$ on $A$.
-After the preparation, we throw the pure state $\ket{\psi_{\vec{a}}}$ into the black hole $B$.
-In other words, we perform the energy-preserving Haar random unitary $U$ on $AB$.
-After the unitary dynamics $U$, we try to recover the classical information $\vec{a}$.
-We perform a general measurement $\calM$ on $A'R_B$, and obtain a classical $m$-bit string $\vec{a}'$ with probability $p'_{\vec{a}}(\vec{a}')$.
-We define the recovery error $\delta_H$ by averaging the Hamming distance between $\vec{a}$ and $\vec{a}'$ for all possible input $\vec{a}$ as follows: \eq{ \delta_H:=\sum_{\vec{a},\vec{a}'}\frac{p'_{\vec{a}}(\vec{a}')}{2^m}h(\vec{a},\vec{a}'). } Here $h(\vec{a},\vec{a}')$ is the Hamming distance, which represents the number of different bits between $\vec{a}$ and $\vec{a}'$.
+Using the pure states, we encode the string $\HT{\vect{a}}$ into a pure state $\ket{\psi_{\HT{\vect{a}}}}:=\otimes^{m}_{j=1}\ket{\psi^{(A_j)}_{a_j}}$ on $A$.
+After the preparation, we throw the pure state $\ket{\psi_{\HT{\vect{a}}}}$ into the black hole $B$.
+In other words, we perform the energy-preserving Haar random unitary $U$ on $AB$ (Remark: our results also hold even when $U$ is not a Haar random unitary.
+See the Supplementary Materials \ref{SIsecBH}).
+After the unitary dynamics $U$, we try to recover the classical information $\HT{\vect{a}}$.
+We perform a general measurement $\calM$ on $A'R_B$, and obtain a classical $m$-bit string $\HT{\vect{a}}':=(a'_1,...,a'_m)$ with probability $p'_{\HT{\vect{a}}}(\HT{\vect{a}}')$.
+We define the recovery error $\delta_H$ by averaging the Hamming distance between $\HT{\vect{a}}$ and $\HT{\vect{a}}'$ for all possible input $\HT{\vect{a}}$ as follows: \eq{ \delta_H:=\min_{\calM}\left(\sum_{\HT{\vect{a}},\HT{\vect{a}}'}\frac{p'_{\HT{\vect{a}}}(\HT{\vect{a}}')}{2^m}h(\HT{\vect{a}},\HT{\vect{a}}')\right). } Here $h(\HT{\vect{a}},\HT{\vect{a}}')$ is the Hamming distance, which represents how many bits in $\HT{\vect{a}}$ differ from $\HT{\vect{a}}'$.